slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Collective memory is more about the present than the past because it is integral to how the group sees itself.' -- Margaret MacMillan*

 <!--
-“Keep in mind that people change, but the past doesn't.” -- Becca Fitzpatrick -->
+> *'Keep in mind that people change, but the past doesn't.' -- Becca Fitzpatrick*
+> *'You don't remember what happened.
+What you remember becomes what happened.' -- John Green* -->

 ---
-### On present
+## On present

 *'Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.' -- Steve Jobs*